Shi En: Becoming an outlaw

 Wu Song is exiled once again to another prison camp.
 Jiang Zhong bribes his two escorts to kill him on the way with the help of two of his students.
 Shi En warns Wu Song of the danger when sending him off.
 Coming to a bridge over a river, Wu sets upon the four men, overpowering and killing all of them.
-He returns to the house of Inspector Zhang, where massacres the official's family.
-He also slays Zhang himself, Jiang Zhong and Instructor Zhang, who are joyously drinking in the belief that he is dead.
-Wu runs into the couple Zhang Qing and Sun Erniang again, who suggest that he dress himself up as an itinerant priest with his hair let down so as to hide his identity.
+He returns to the house of Inspector Zhang, massacring the official's family. also slaying Zhang himself, Jiang Zhong and Instructor Zhang, who are joyously drinking in the belief that he is dead.
+Wu runs into the couple Zhang Qing and Sun Erniang again, who suggest that he dresses himself up as an itinerant priest with his hair let down so as to hide his identity.
 Thus Wu Song travels safely to join the outlaw stronghold at Mount Twin Dragons (二龍山) under Lu Zhishen.
 As Shi En is implicated in Wu's case, he also flees Mengzhou.
 He subsequently joins Mount Twin Dragons.

 After being beaten in his military attack on Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong), where he volunteers to wipe out all the local bandits to redeem himself.
-Concluding that Huyan is a tough opponent, Mount Twin Dragons and two other strongholds in Qingzhou request help from Liangshan.
+Concluding that Huyan is a tough opponent, Mount Twin Dragons and two other strongholds in Qingzhou requests help from Liangshan.
 Song Jiang comes to Qingzhou with a force and captures and wins over Huyan.
 The bandits of Mount Twin Dragons, including Shi En, are absorbed into Liangshan.